 Stage:1 – Prompt inactive to open emails

-Subject lines and pre-header text are your biggest bet here.
-It needs to be actionable words such as “Come back, we miss you” or “Is this over?” to motivate your subscribers to take note.
-Research suggests that using a shorter subject line is more effective in win-back emails.
+Subject lines and pre-header text are your biggest bet to create successful winback campaigns.
+The winback email subject lines need to be actionable words such as “Come back, we miss you” or “Is this over?” to motivate your subscribers to take note.
+Research suggests that using a shorter subject line is more effective in customer winback email examples.
 Research from Return Path showed that using the words “miss you” in a subject line achieved a 13 % read rate, and messages with the words “come back” in their subject lines achieved a 12.7 % read rate.
-Check out the following Father’s Day subject lines.

 Stage:2 – Improving email copy